 15.3 When does behaviour become abusive?

-It can be difficult to distinguish between abusive behaviour, which should be dealt with in accordance with the procedure set out below, and behaviour which does not constitute abuse, such as low level bullying or cyber bullying (where the school's Anti-Bullying Policy should be followed) or age appropriate sexual experimentation with the norms of sexual development.
+It can be difficult to distinguish between abusive behaviour, which should be dealt with in accordance with the procedure set out below, and behaviour which does not constitute abuse.

 Factors which may indicate that behaviour is abusive include: